Should I send a hand-written or email thank-you note after an interview?

 The perfect thank-you note requires three sentences and describes something about the interview that made it memorable to you.
 Here’s an example:

 Thank you for taking time to interview me for a summer internship with XYZ Employer.
 I enjoyed hearing your description of the environmental practice group’s needs, and I believe I would be a natural fit.
 I appreciate your consideration and look forward to connecting with you again soon.

 I interviewed with multiple people from the same employer, must I send a thank-you note to each one?

 If you interviewed with two or three attorneys, you should personalize a thank-you note to each.
 If your interview involves four or more attorneys, you may send a thank-you note to the main recruiting contact and ask him/her to extend your appreciation to the other interviewers.

 I was invited to a call-back interview.
 How will this be different than the screening interview?

 Screening interviews are generally conducted by one or two attorneys for 20-30 minutes.
-Call-back interviews often involve a panel interview or a series of interviews with multiple attorneys, preceded or followed by a meal.
-Remember that the interview starts when you arrive at the employer’s building.
+Call-back interviews often involve a panel interview or a series of interviews with multiple attorneys.
+Read the CDO Callback Interview Guide to learn more.
+If your interview is in person, remember that the interview starts when you arrive at the employer’s building.
 Make sure you treat the parking attendant, receptionist, and administrative assistant with respect.